 There are people in New Mexico who are quite knowledgeable and eager to help you learn more about DNA.
 Look for DNA classes through Osher, UNM Continuing Education, the New Mexico Genealogical Society, and the Albuquerque Genealogical Society to expand your knowledge on this topic.

 Both of the projects below are hosted by FamilyTreeDNA and focus on families that have deep roots in New Mexico.

 Thinking about having your DNA tested or not sure how to interpret your results?
 Join this group led by DNA expert John Farris from the Albuquerque Genealogical Society for a discussion and assistance.
 Now meeting on the FIRST THURSDAY of the month, 10:30 am to noon.
-This group will NOT be meeting on July 4, but will resume on Thursday, August 1.
 Check the AGS website for details.
 You can also get assistance from Mr. Farris with your DNA questions at the Research Day on the third Saturday of the month.